mairml/Network-Analysis/README.md

 # Network-Analysis
-Create gene co-expression network files from Ingenuity array data, compare different networks for shared and differential nodes/edges, and generate degree distribution output.
+Create network files from matrices, create matrices from network files, compare different networks for shared and differential node and edge representation, generate degree distribution output for a network, and calculate hub influence measures

 ======COMPONENTS=====